Super Best Friends Play: Origins and content

 Super Best Friends Play was started in 2011 by Montreal, Quebec natives Matthew "Matt" Kowalewski and Patrick "Pat" Boivin.
 Kowalewski had worked as a quality assurance tester for various game studios such as Eidos-Montréal, while Boivin was a grocery store bagger following his graduation from university as a psychology major.
 The duo had met as mutual friends of future member Woolie Madden, and following an upload of a Street Fighter cartoon compilation, Kowalewski recruited Boivin to collaborate with him on a comedic video of Kirby's Epic Yarn.
 According to Kowalewski, the idea for the Kirby's Epic Yarn video was to have two people arguing and getting angry over the game, which was noted for its easy difficulty.
 First naming themselves "Two Best Friends Play" ironically in reference to their dynamic, the duo proceeded to make more Let's Play-based videos on YouTube which soon received attention.
 After several months, a representative from the gaming network Machinima contacted Kowalewski to offer them a partnership to produce videos for their network.
 Initially working as contributors to the network, they soon garnered popularity and revenue from their videos, which allowed them to leave their jobs to become full-time YouTubers.
 Becoming Super Best Friends Play, the channel eventually included Madden and Liam Allen-Miller, the latter of whom would leave in 2016 to focus on his streaming career.

 Super Best Friends Play primarily uploaded long-form Let's Play videos on their main channel "TheSw1tcher".
 The duo's dynamic revolved around Kowalewski playing the innocent straight man to Boivin's angrier nerdy persona.
 Madden was known for his friendly nature and his enjoyment of competitive fighting games, while Allen-Miller was considered the quiet one in the group.
 Contrasting from other gaming channels, Super Best Friends Play created Let's Play videos on a wide variety of games, including both titles from the popular Resident Evil and Silent Hill series, and more obscure Japanese-based games such as the then niche series Persona and Yakuza.
 Their content was noted for emphasizing the members' individual gaming tastes rather than focusing on trending game releases.
 The group played both console and PC games, and often played various horror-themed games throughout October in anticipation for Halloween.
 Other games the group played included Kingdom Hearts, Metal Wolf Chaos and the unofficially released fighting game Death Cargo.
 Their content also contained several memes and running gags, such as mocking Quantic Dream games.
 Their fanbase was referred to as the "Best Friends Zaibatsu," which jokingly referenced Japanese conglomerates.
 They also produced a podcast called the Super Best Friendcast.
+An unused character design from Street Fighter II, nicknamed "Zubaz" or "The Baz" after his style of clothing, became an unofficial mascot of the channel after being spotlighted in their Fighterpedia video series.
+He would make appearances in several games backed by Kowalewski and Madden though crowdfunding, including Divekick, Shovel Knight, and Indivisible.